 I sewed test patterns from muslin and then proceeded to cut up precious pieces of vintage velvet which had been hoarded for many years in my fabric-stash, only to discover that my patterns were flawed.
 Back to the drawing board, and on to using revised patterns to cut the next series of puppet-bodies from some lovely brown velour... only to discover that my pattern was still not quite right!
 Luckily, I was able to buy more brown velour to use when I finally perfected the pattern!

 In this tutorial, I will give you guidelines for creating your own pattern, however, I strongly recommend that you create puppet bodies from muslin (or some other scrap fabric such as an old t-shirt) to test your pattern before you cut your puppet-body pieces from fine cloth.

 MAKING THE HEADThere are several good books on making Waldorf doll heads, including one titled Making Waldorf Dolls published by Hawthorn Press.
-Additionally, you can find excellent instructions here at The Silver Penny and on the blog Doing Without.
+Additionally, you can find excellent instructions on the blog Doing Without.
 Below, I offer a very basic outline of instructions, however, if you've never made a Waldorf doll-head, I suggest you refer to secondary resources for more specific information.

 Anyhow, to create this type of head from felt, you will need to draw a head with a face in profile and cut 2 pieces.
 You will also need to cut one gusset-piece to go up the back of the head.
 I do not show it in a photo, however, I sewed a test pattern from scrap-felt to make sure the size and shape of the head was correct.
 My first version was too small, so I enlarged the pattern slightly and then proceeded to use the corrected version of my pattern to cut my peach-colored wool felt.